Recipe Format

 - If they do not match — search the region

-[offset - 2048, offset + 2048]for the patternctx + ob. - If found at a new offset — apply the patch at the shifted position.
+[offset - 2048, offset + 2048]for the patternctx + ob + context_after. - If found at a new offset — apply the patch at the shifted position.

-- If not found — the instruction fails.
+- If not found — the instruction fails with a diagnostic message.

 Safety Properties